3da-ae/3da-ae.github.io/index.md

     </div>
 </center>

-### Comparison of Latent Tri-Planes: 3Da-AE vs baseline AE
+### Comparison of Tri-Planes trained in our 3D-aware latent space and the baseline latent space
 <center>
     <div>
         <video width="60%" height="60%" autoplay muted loop playsinline>